CAST-genomics/haptools/docs/formats/haplotypes.rst

 ------
 Support for tandem repeats in the specification via a new 'R' line type that has similar fields to the 'H' line type.

 Also, ``.hap`` files no longer need to be sorted by their first field in order to be indexed.
+We have updated the recommended ``sort`` command to reflect this.
+The new command wraps ``sort`` in a call to ``awk`` to ensure header lines are kept at the beginning of the file.

 v0.1.0
 ------